A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 \subsubsection{Brute Force Approach}

-A brute force algorithm for NNS problem is a very simple and naive algorithm, which scans through all the points in the dataset and computes the distance to the query point, keeping track of the best so far.
+A brute force algorithm for the NNS problem scans all points in the dataset, computing their distances to the query point and tracking the closest one.
 This algorithm guarantees to find the true nearest neighbor for any query point, but it has a high computational cost.
-The time complexity of a brute force algorithm for NNS problem is $O(n)$, where n is the size of the dataset.
+The time complexity of a brute force algorithm for the NNS problem is $O(n)$, where n is the size of the dataset.
 The space complexity is $O(1)$, since no extra space is needed.